Latécoère 17: Design and development

 The Latécoère 14 had conventional, fixed landing gear with mainwheels on a streamlined single axle, fitted with rubber cord shock absorbers.
 Its ends were mounted to the lower fuselage with a V-strut on either side, cross braced with steel wires.

 Probably two type 14s were built.
 It was first flown, by Enderlin, in 1924.
 In December 1924 the second prototype appeared at the Paris Salon, already re-identified as the Latécoère 17.
 Tests had shown that it could only carry a disappointing commercial load of 450 kg.
 The 17-1R (R for Renault engine) was a structural redesign and rebuild of the first type 14 that increased the load by 120 kg.
-There was a new wing with semi-elliptical tips which reduced wing are by 3 m2; the deep cut-out was filled in, recovering some wing area.
+There was a new wing with semi-elliptical tips which reduced wing area by 3 m2; The deep cut-out was filled in, recovering some wing area.
 Seven were built, including two prototypes.

 During the production run, the fuselage covering was replaced with a longitudinally corrugated dural skin from the behind engine to the rear of the cabin.
 The earlier single port-side door was replaced by two on the starboard side and there were also two long, top-hinged doors on that side, one above the other, accessing freight and baggage space under the cockpit.
 These examples were designated 17-3R, of which seven were new-built and two more modified from 17-1Rs.

 There were also variants powered by 380 hp Gnome-Rhône 9A engines, a nine-cylinder radial, housed under an ovoid cowling with its cylinder heads projecting for cooling.
 One 17-1J, equivalent to the 17-1R, was built and was later modified to 17-3J standard, together with five new examples.